-Then, in the fall of 2021, we released the LPM325S, a metal 3D printer that could
+Then, in the fall of 2021, we released the LPM325S, a metal 3D printer that could use multiple materials, unlike the previous models that were limited to one material per machine.

 "Since the release of the OPM250L, Sodick has resolved numerous customer issues by integrating the SRT method, prototype solutions, and specialized molding machines.
 We are currently working on online videos and live demonstrations to allow customers to experience the joy that is achieved when an item is molded with a 3D printer.
-Going forward, we hope to be a company that works with customers to
+Going forward, we hope to be a company that works with customers to make products that did not previously exist."